awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-create-preferences-cli.md

    }
    ```

 1. Specify where you want to send session data\.
 You can specify an S3 bucket name \(with an optional prefix\) or a CloudWatch Logs log group name\.
-If you want to further encrypt data between local client and Amazon Elastic Compute Cloud \(Amazon EC2\) instances, provide the AWS KMS key to use for encryption\.
+If you want to further encrypt data between local client and Amazon Elastic Compute Cloud \(Amazon EC2\) instances, provide the KMS key to use for encryption\.
 The following is an example\.

    ```
    {